Rajatbairagi1323/Python/README.md

 *figure out who has
 the sent the greatest number of mail messages.*

-##  **Factorial programme**
+##  **Factorial programe**
-*Programme of factorial by taking input as a number*
+*Programe of factorial by taking input as a number*

 ## **Find upper case and lower case by single character**
-*Programme to find upper case, lower case, symbol for single character value with the help of ASCII table.*
+*Programe to find upper case, lower case, symbol for single character value with the help of ASCII table.*